alanbrookhart/NAMCS/README.md

 classified using the Multum Lexicon.
 Each year a few variables are added to, deleted from, or recoded in the public use dataset.

-From these data, we identify new users of either NSAID or Cox-2 selective non-steroidal antiinflammatory drugs (NSAIDs).
+From these data, we identify new users of either a non-selective non-steroidal antiinflammatory drug (NSAID) or Cox-2 selective NSAID.
 The data are augmented with a simulated peptic ulcer disease outcome.
 Variables were selected for this extract based on relevance to the example analyses and on availability for most or all of the 2005-2009 time range.